 4) Agenda to Change our Condition

 Agenda to Change Our Condition is a practical manual on inculcating taqwa (God-consciousness) and ikhlas (sincerity) through daily practice.
-It contains descriptions of the concept of taqwa, the process of purifying the heart, and practical steps to engage in this process in mutliple aspects of one’s life.
+It contains descriptions of the concept of taqwa, the process of purifying the heart, and practical steps to engage in this process in multiple aspects of one’s life.
 This manual includes forty-day exercises to undertake to purify the various inroads to the heart, which one can begin during Ramadan to form & maintain good habits.
-You can buy it on Amazon here.

 Length: 79 pages